quicwg/base-drafts/draft-ietf-quic-recovery.md

 When a server receives duplicate Initial CRYPTO data, it can assume the client did not receive all Initial CRYPTO data or the client's estimated RTT is too small.
-When a client receives undecryptable Handshake packets it may assume some or all of the server's Initial was lost.
+When a client receives Handshake packets prior to obtaining Handshake keys it may assume some or all of the server's Initial packets were lost.

 To speed handshake completion, either peer MAY send a packet containing unacknowledged Initial CRYPTO data subject to the path validation limits, as though the PTO expired.
-A client may send an ack-eliciting packet with no CRYPTO data if all Initial data has been acknowledged.
-The PTO may only be shortened once in this way.
-Subsequently the PTO uses the normal calculation with exponential backoff.
+A client MAY send an ack-eliciting packet with no CRYPTO data if all Initial data has been acknowledged.
+The PTO can only be shortened once in this way.
+Subsequently, the PTO uses the normal calculation with exponential backoff.

 Peers can also use coalesced packets to ensure each datagram elicits at least